morikuni/aec/README.md

 ## Features

 ANSI escape codes depend on terminal environment.
-Some these features may not work.
+Some of these features may not work.

 Check [Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code) for more detail.

-### Moving Cursor
+### Move Cursor

 - `Up(n)`
 - `Down(n)`